TAMID-at-Florida-Tech-Track/tech-track-application-prompts/README.md

 </details>
 <br />
 <details>
   <summary><b>2.
-Senior Engineer</b></summary>
+Senior Software Engineer</b></summary>
-  The Senior Engineers will be responsible for writing code, and pairing with Junior Engineers.
+  The Senior Software Engineers will be responsible for writing code, and pairing with Junior Software Engineers.
 This person is looking to take on a mentorship role and be an active contributer to the Tech Consulting Track.
   <br />
   <br />
   <i>Must have:</i>
   <ul>
     <li>Taken at least COSI 12B</li>
-    <li>Be willing to mentor Junior Engineers</li>
+    <li>Be willing to mentor Junior Software Engineers</li>
   </ul>

   <i>Preferably:</i>